Captivated by the universe of Gideon and Trapping Quincy? If so, this story is exactly what you need.

 “We need the money, Nadine.
 You remember that.”

 The witch closes her eyes.
-Her shoulders sag.
+Her shoulders slump.
 “She’s not a creature of this world.
 She doesn’t belong here…” she whispers in defeat.
-Her lower lip quivers.
+Her lower lip trembles.

 “It doesn’t matter.
-You did promise to do this,” argues the man, his voice softening as he senses her caving in.
+You did promise to do this,” Samuel argues, his voice softening as he senses her giving in.

 The woman takes a deep breath then slowly opens her eyes.
-This time, she directs her gaze toward the other woman, Victoria.
+This time, she directs her gaze toward Victoria.

 “You’re obsessed with her, can’t you see that?
 These creatures are dangerous.
 They’re nothing but evil.
-They’re conniving, devious, and tricky.
+They’re cunning, devious, and tricky.
 Get rid of her before she destroys you.”

-“And I’m not here for your unwanted advice.
+“And I’m not here for your unsolicited advice.
 I’m here to pay you a lot of money for your services and your silence.”

 The witch’s eyes grow cold, and a look of resolve enters her face as she stares at the child.
-The little girl is enchanting to look at.
-Her long, shiny, icy-blonde hair cascades down her back like a waterfall.
+The little girl is captivating.
+Her long, shiny, icy-blonde hair flows down her back like a waterfall.

 Her small, slightly pointy ears peeking out from her hair reveal her nature.
 She has an extremely delicate and inhumanly beautiful angular face with flawless porcelain skin, a small, straight nose, and plump red lips.

-Her big, brilliant green eyes, the color of forest leaves and framed by thick, long, dark-golden eyelashes, are wary as they roam around the room before they land back on the witch.
+Her big, brilliant green eyes, the color of forest leaves and framed by thick, long, dark-golden eyelashes, are cautious as they scan the room before they land back on the witch.

 “We think she’s eight.
 She was about three when we got her.”

 “Very well.
-Bring her to the middle of the room and stand back,” instructs the witch, her jaw set as she slowly moves around the room, keeping the dagger close.
+Bring her to the middle of the room and stand back,” the witch instructs, her jaw set as she slowly moves around the room, keeping the dagger close.

 Her fearful eyes are constantly on the child as she moves around the cluttered little space filled with books, jars of curious plants and preserves, candles of different sizes and colors, and other knickknacks.